human-centered-ai-lab/CARVIS-WSI/README.md

 |   -e   | enable viewPath color legend to visualise start and end colors. |
 |   -f   | Specify use and threshold values for canny edge detection.
 Default is (100, 400). |

-### Minmal native working example
+### Minimal native working example
-To get heatmap data rendered on all wsi files used in one specific iMotions meeting and export all JPG's with their layer 3 resolution, use following line.
+To get heatmap data rendered on all WSI files used in one specific iMotions session and export all JPG's with their layer 3 resolution, use following line.

 `
 python3 src/main.py -c data/testMeeting.csv -l 3
 `

-Important to know is that a resolution with the same width/height ratio as the original wsi files has to be chosen if you specify a fixed resolution.
-Otherwise it is possible that only a part of the original wsi is being extracted.
+Important to know is that a resolution with the same width/height ratio as the original WSI files has to be chosen if you specify a fixed resolution.
+Otherwise it is possible that only a part of the original WSI is being extracted.

-> Note: Inside `data` directory must be all .csv and .svs files stored which where used by this iMotions meeting!
+> Note: Inside `data` directory must be all .csv files exported from a specific iMotions session, and all .svs files of WSIs used during this iMotions session!

-When the programm is has finished all renderings, `done.` will be printed.
+When the program has finished all renderings, `done.` will be printed.

 ## Output Interpretation

-### Region Of Interes
+### Region Of Interest
-Uses line strength (not width!) to visualize what areas of the WSI an Pathologist has viewed the most.
-The line strength resemples the time spent observing at the area, relative to the total time spent looking at this WSI.
+Uses line strength (not width!) to visualize what areas of the WSI a participant of the eye tracking session has viewed the most.
+The line strength resembles the time spent observing the area, relative to the total time spent looking at this WSI.
 Stronger lines resemble longer time spent, weaker lines resemble less time spent on a particular area.

 The Color of outlineing resemples the downsample factor to which the area has been zoomed in.
 The more a Pathologist has zoomed in to an specific area, the smaller the downsample factor number gets. \
 A rule of thumb is that, bigger areas result in higher downsample factors and smaller image sections result in smaller downsample factors.